top of page

 Bergen

 Norway’s second largest city.
 However, set in the heart of the fjords, and surrounded by hills, it is a much more scenic area.
 Founded in the 11th century, the city was also Norway’s capital in the 13th century.
 It is still Norway’s busiest port and helps support the tourism industry with cruises as well as fishing and oil.
-And, if you are looking for cool summers, this is a great place as the average high temperature in July is 66 degrees Fahrenheit (19 C).
+And, if you are looking for a place to escape heat in the summer, this is a great place as the average high temperature in July is 66 degrees Fahrenheit (19 C).

 Bryggen